< Philadelphia Directory Photos >

 Since the Philadelphia Directory was published in 1785 it has been corrected and republished annually ever since.
 This oldest directory in America contains an alphabetical list of the names and addresses of the city's residents.

-When the first separately printed directory in America (Macpherson's Directory for the City of and Suburbs of Philadelphia) was published on November 16th, 1785, Philadelphia was then inundated with more directories.
+When the first separately printed directory in America (Macpherson's Directory for the City and Suburbs of Philadelphia) was published on November 16th, 1785, Philadelphia was then inundated with more directories.
 Thirteen days later, Francis White published the United States second ever city directory, the inferior Philadelphia Directory of November 29th.

 In 1832, the Philadelphia directory began to adopt a more standardized format, organizing entries by street name and number, which reflected the city's grid layout.
 This was a significant step in making the directory more user-friendly.